renatabiniek/winter-wedding/README.md

 Thank you to:

 * My mentor Guido Cecilio for the invaluable support and feedback.
+I learned so much during our sessions!
 * The community on Slack.
 * My partner for continuous support.